 Up to 50% of our bin contents is food waste.
 To learn how to reduce this waste, please read: Reducing Food Waste

-Soft plastics include plastic bags, cling film and any plastic packaging that can be scrunched up.
+Soft plastics include plastic bag and many types of plastic packaging that can be scrunched up.
 These can be recycled through the major supermarkets soft plastic bins.
 The Red Group collects this material and Replas uses it to make new products.

 More information: www.redcycle.net.au/what-to-redcycle